sjhuang26/thinking-system/README.md

 There are two **detail hierarchies** being proliferated at once.
 This is **dual pressure**.

-### Attention-related interferences
+### Advantage 1: Attention-related interferences are stressed

-The following interferences are stressed.

 - paying attention to a cue vs. paying attention to the details hierarchically encoded within the cue
 - correct vs. incorrect (in particular, better managing any symbolic reasoning involved).
 - not directly specifying which object is Correct versus Incorrect until the last milliseconds and seeing how fast your brain can pay attention / react
 - Cue#1 vs. Cue#2

-### How does this tie into cognitive maps?
+### Advantage 2: Cognitive maps are stressed

 - A, B, and X are all episodic memories and also members of the **cognitive map**.
 - Crowd A of neurons continues to talk to Crowd B and Crowd X resulting in very strong combinatorial interactions.
   - Details are pulled in pairs (jump to Cue#1, pull a detail, jump to Cue#2, pull another detail).
   - Does this make the training more robust?
 I don't know.

-### What makes this more than reward-and-punishment?
+### Advantage 3: The exercise is far more than a "detail mindfulness habit"

-Why does the narrow focus of the exercise (only two cues and the details within them) give us a major advantage?

-- The INCORRECT case is very specific.
-- Two points makes a straight line; navigation is definetly based on straight lines.
-  - However, this suggests the importance of also practicing memory palace (method of loci) navigation and visualizing "drawing a curved line across the path."

 Does our exercise go beyond merely creating a marginal chance of a "random quiz" to get the brain to pay attention?
-Yes; it is far beyond a "detail mindfulness habit."

-- The exercise as a whole is a massive _signal booster_ of attention/reward/punishment.
+Yes; The exercise as a whole is a massive **signal booster** of attention/reward/punishment.

+- The narrow focus (only two cues and the details within them) make the INCORRECT case very specific.
+This trains a migration of attention between two points (which make a straight line!)
+  - This suggests the importance of also practicing memory palace (method of loci) navigation and visualizing "drawing a curved line across the path."
 - There is a strong visualization aspect; I believe the "mind's eye" works by storing the delta between the present and the desired visualization.
   - An alternate explanation is that the "mind's eye" works by fluctuating from past (synthesizing the necessary episodic memories) to present.
   - To be clear, I think the GPU is capable of the sensory process of visualization -- simulating the future from the episodic past/present.
 - There is an incredibly fast density shift from Cue A to Cue B and back.
-  - You should have a clear conceptualization that many details are being dropped from the brain during the shifts.
-  - I strongly suspect the mechanistic manipulation of a "a back-and-forth brain wave rhythm" like "sitting on a rocking chair."
+I strongly suspect the mechanistic manipulation of a "a back-and-forth brain wave rhythm" like "sitting on a rocking chair."
+  - Clearly feel that each cue attention shift drops details from the brain.
+For amplifying this effect, apply **line-diagram notation**.
-  - The line-diagram notation (annotating boundaries and curves with lines -- like an artist!) tries to amplify this effect.
-We are trying to preserve as much detail as possible when the objects are "copied" into some working memory buffer (e.g., I force myself to color the objects RED and GREEN).
+    - Visually annotate the room with boundaries and curves with lines (like an artist would!).
+    - The goal is to preserve as much detail as possible when cues are "copied" into some working memory buffer (e.g., I force myself to color the objects RED and GREEN).

 ### How to avoid training plateaus?

-Have a clear plan to graduate from dense to sparse training by using deliberate practice.
+Deliberate practice from dense to sparse training

 > TODO.
 Anything in italics is a sophisticated metaphor/construct that requires further explanation.